scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 .. py:currentmodule:: ak.layout

-Superclass of array nodes that build up the structure of an :func:`ak.Array`; the array layout returned by the `ak.Array.layout <_auto/ak.Array.html#ak-array-layout>`__ property.
+Superclass of array nodes that build up the structure of an :class:`ak.Array`; the array layout returned by the `ak.Array.layout <_auto/ak.Array.html#ak-array-layout>`__ property.

 The array node types are listed below.